Emergence, soil body print on paper

 About the Artist

 I was born in Western Canada in 1954 and grew up in various parts of the prairie provinces of Alberta and Saskatchewan.
 Every year, my summer vacation was spent at my grandparent's farm on Vancouver Island in British Columbia.
-Both there and in the fringing suburbs of cities, we bordered on wilderness and had access to nature.
-I also had the extreme good fortune to be parented by an intelligent mother who was generous, enthusiastic and insatiably curious.
+Both there and in the outlying suburbs of cities, we bordered on wilderness and had access to nature.
+I had the extreme good fortune to be parented by an intelligent mother who was generous, enthusiastic and insatiably curious.
 A sense of wonder for our place in the natural world, as well as for the marvels of human achievement, could be said to be 'embedded' within me from an early age.

 I have moved many (43) times in my life and, therefore, have a deep appreciation for the perceptions and experiences

 associated with change and transition.
 My science background and interests in biology and chemistry have fed my desire to understand my place within the context of my greater natural environment and my background in psychology has influenced my interpretation of human-centric philosophies.
 This rich and varied history has culminated in an art practice where I explore and express my sense of place and belonging not just within a local community, but on the planet and beyond to the cosmos.